Kavita Bala: Research

 Bala's early research focused on realistic, physically-based rendering and scalable rendering, including the development of Lightcuts and other approximate illumination algorithms.
 The Lightcuts algorithm became the core production engine in Autodesk's cloud renderer.
 She co-authored the book Advanced Global Illumination.
 She has also contributed to volumetric and procedural modeling of textiles, and her work has also been used in the perception in graphics.

 A second thread in Bala's work involves recognition of materials, styles, and other object attributes in images.
 Her work on intrinsic images and material recognition using crowd-sourced training data has been influential, her work on style transfer has also received recognition, as she also did work on style recognition.
 This technology was used to power GrokStyle.
 Bala has also done recent work on worldwide analysis of fashion by analyzing image collections to uncover how cultural clothing trends vary around the world.

 Recognition

 Bala was elected as an ACM Fellow in 2019 "for contributions to rendering and scene understanding".
 She was inducted into the SIGGRAPH Academy in 2020.
 She is the recipient of the SIGGRAPH Computer Graphics Achievement Award (2020), and the IIT Bombay Distinguished Alumnus Award in 2021.

+Personal life

+Bala is married to Andrew Myers, also a computer science professor at Cornell.